Azure-Samples/ms-identity-node/README.md

 });
 ```

-### The User Experience
+## The user experience

 What happens if the user logs in, closes the window, returns to the site, and logs in again?

-Microsoft supports many, many complex scenarios with many, many forms of authentication: certificates, hardware keys, federated experiences, and even biometrics in some cases.
-Let our library handle the complexity of deciding the simplest way of logging in the user.
+Microsoft supports several complex scenarios with several forms of authentication: certificates, hardware keys, federated experiences, and even biometrics in some cases.
+Let our the Microsoft Authentication Library (MSAL) handle the complexity of deciding the simplest way of logging in the user.

-Silent flows are not used with the this scenario.
-See [Authentication Flows](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-authentication-flows) for a discussion of the interaction between flows.
+> NOTE: Silent flows are not used with this scenario.
+See [Authentication flows](https://docs.microsoft.com/azure/active-directory/develop/msal-authentication-flows) for a discussion of the interaction between flows.